outofcoffee/imposter/docs/fake_data.md

 > **Note**
 > This section applies to the [OpenAPI plugin](openapi_plugin.md).

-In an OpenAPI file, common property names, such as `firstName`, `email` etc. are replaced with fake data when no matching example is found in the specification.
+When using the `fake-data` plugin with the OpenAPI plugin, common property names in the OpenAPI specification, such as `firstName`, `email` etc., are replaced with fake data.
+This happens when no matching example is found in the specification.

 #### Try it out